annabelflook/Disso/README.md

-Re=modelling in Python of the dissolution of a polydisperse powder according to the Noyes-Whitney equation as described by Hintz and Johnson (1)
+Remodelling in Python of the dissolution of a polydisperse powder according to the Noyes-Whitney equation as described by Hintz and Johnson (1)

 1.